What Is Consciousness?

 It can put the ‘thinker’ into many different aspects of a conscious state.
 The problem arises when you realise that consciousness has many different layers attached to it.
-These layers help to define a person and push them on to become ‘who’ and ‘why’ they are.
+These layers help define a person and push them to become who they are and why they are here.

 Consciousness turns itself ‘on’ inside your brain at a very early age.
-That first baby smile, the first time they put their arms out for a cuddle, or form tears of fear or even that first look of acceptance.
-That is consciousness at work.
+The first baby smile, the first time they put their arms out for a cuddle, or form tears of fear or even that first look of acceptance – those tiny, significant moments is consciousness at work.
 It activates and turns on like a newborn star moving away from the centre of its galaxy.
 Consciousness grows with your perception of reality and defines your very existence on this planet.

 If you spend enough time with animals, you will notice they also have a very high level of consciousness.
 They are very aware and interact, develop personalities and even dream, as we do.
-However, animals live in stage 1 and 2 of consciousness, they understand the dangers of reality, death, social acceptance, language and communication; but they are limited with how they have evolved with the environment.
+However, animals live in stage 1 and 2 of consciousness, and they understand the dangers of reality, death, social acceptance, language and communication.
+Still, there is a limit to how they have evolved with the environment.
 They don’t create, build or advance their level of consciousness unless there is an environmental change, to which they have to adapt.
-This doesn’t mean to say they are not clever and don’t have feelings as we do.
-The fact of the matter is they do.
+These considerations don’t mean animals are not intelligent and don’t have feelings as we do; the fact of the matter is – they do.

-Because animals interact and live with the environment, means their instincts shape and define their existence.
-Humans still have instincts, however, we have learned to develop our own environment through the use of tools.
-This mechanism has given us creative thoughts that have pushed us to build and develop technologies.
+Because animals interact and live with the environment, they can quickly use their instincts to shape and define their existence.
+Humans still have instincts; however, we have learned to develop our environment through the use of tools.
+This mechanism has given us creative thoughts that have pushed us to build and design technologies.

 To define consciousness would be to say;

-Consciousness is a living beings interpretation of reality; which can expand and develop over a lifetime.
-Consciousness is everything we can perceive through thought, and which can spark the mind into a state of creativity that projects a new interpretation of the very thing we call consciousness.
+Consciousness is a ‘living beings’ interpretation of reality, which can expand and develop over a lifetime.
+Consciousness is everything we can perceive through thought, which can spark the mind into a state of creativity that projects a new interpretation of the very thing we call consciousness.

-Now we have a clearer understanding of what consciousness is, it becomes our duty and responsibility to look after, nurture, love and create an equilibrium with all species that have a consciousness.
+Now we have a clearer understanding of what consciousness is.
+It becomes our duty and responsibility to look after, nurture, love and create an equilibrium with all species with consciousness.
 These very words have now given you a conscious that makes you question how you see all other living things.

-In the future, all living species will be seen as sacred.
-Vegan and vegetarianism will be normal for everyone, while synthetic meat farms will grow food as an alternative delicacy.
-Slaughtering of animals will be forbidden and we will look back in history with our expanding state of consciousness and shake our heads into our hands.
+In the future, all living species will be sacred.
+Vegan and vegetarianism will be standard for everyone, while synthetic meat farms will grow food as an alternative delicacy.
+Slaughtering of animals will be forbidden, and we will look back in history with our expanding state of consciousness and shake our heads into our hands.

 One of the underlying components to understanding the basic principles of consciousness is having the ability to feel.